rpavez/extdirect.examples/README.md

 This repository contains examples on how to use Ext.Direct in conjunction with node.js server side using MySQL

 ### Client
-New examples expect ExtJS 5.1.0
+ExtJS 5.1.0 (Check docs in http://docs.sencha.com/extjs/5.1.0/)

 ### Server
-node.js server of version 0.12.2+ and Express 4.x
+Node.js server of version 0.12.2+ and Express 4.x
 (check your NodeJS version using `node -v` if its not 0.12.* use this tool https://github.com/tj/n, get it working by running `sudo npm install -g n` then running `n 0.12.2` that will download and switch to NodeJS 0.12.2)

 ### Steps to get this working